Capturing your memories!

-It will only be a matter of months and this all-consuming pandemic could be a thing of the past, well forgotten.
+Once over, it will only take a matter of months and this all-consuming pandemic could be a thing of the past, well forgotten.
 Certain generations will have no memory of it, some generations will choose not to remember it and others will never be allowed to forget.

 The idea behind “The Lockdown Legacy” is to ensure that future generations and those too young now to remember in the years ahead, have a clear record and documentation of how it affected each and every one of us, world-wide.
 We may not have all been in the same boat, but for once the world was sailing into the same storm.